Need some good reasons to shop locally? We’ve got plenty!

 - Put your taxes to good use.
 Local businesses need comparatively less infrastructure investment and make more efficient use of public services as compared to nationally owned stores entering the community.

-- Show the country that we believe in La Plata County.
+- Attract Talent.
 Individuals are more likely to invest in, or move to, communities that preserve their one-of-a-kind businesses and unique attitude.

 How can you help?